aiteq/messenger-bot/README.md

 ## Use cases

 ### Hooking text
 You can subscribe to specific content of incoming text messages in two ways: exact *commands* and *regular expressions*.
+The subscribing is done using the [BotServer.hear()](doc/classes/botserver.md#hear) method.

 #### Commands
-Hooking exact words or phrases can be useful when your bot is supposed to listen commands like a CLI.
+Hooking exact words or phrases can be useful when your bot is supposed to listen for commands like a CLI.
 Commands are specified as strings or arrays of strings and are considered to be case-insensitive.
 ```typescript
 bot.hear("wait", (chat: Chat) => {
     chat.say("I'm waiting ...");